 What about seasons?

 Like visas, seasons can make spontaneity difficult.
 We've packed for a wide range of climates—sleeping bags rated down to -6C, plenty of merino layers, rain gear for every inch of the body, sunglasses and sunblock and swimsuits—but would prefer to be spending our time chasing balmy days and cool nights all the way around the world.
-We're okay with some discomfort, but will be adjusting our route as needed if the weather just isn't in our favor.
-We expect to take a breaks every now and then.
-If we find ourselves approaching mountain passes that haven't been cleared of snow, or a monsoon that hasn't yet departed the mainland, we'll probably take a few weeks (or months) off until the situation improves.
+We're okay with some discomfort, but have adjusted our route a few times when the weather just hasn't been in our favor.
+When we find ourselves approaching mountain passes that haven't been cleared of snow, or a monsoon that hasn't yet departed the mainland, we take a few weeks (or months) off until the situation improves.